capactio/capact/docs/feature/policy-configuration.md

 If the `alias` property is defined for an item from `requires` section, Engine injects a workflow step which downloads a given TypeInstance by ID and outputs it under the `alias`.
 For this example, in the Implementation workflow, the TypeInstance value is available under `{{workflow.outputs.artifacts.gcp-sa}}`.

-Even if the Implementation satisfies the constraints, and the `alias` is not defined or `injectTypeInstances[].typeRef` cannot be found in the `requires` section, the TypeInstance is not injected in workflow.
+Even if the Implementation satisfies the constraints, and the `alias` is not defined or `inject.typeInstances[].typeRef` cannot be found in the `requires` section, the TypeInstance is not injected in workflow.
 In this case Engine doesn't return an error.

 ### Example